 - Because we’re demonstrating this effect in a closed container rather than the open ocean, we’re getting some edge effects.
 This means it’s functioning more like a lake!
-You can learn more by checking out the section on upwelling in this PDF from NOAA’s Great Lakes Environmental Research Laboratory.
+You can learn more about upwelling in the Great Lakes.

 - Watch the upwelling demonstration video.